LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

     src="/assets/posts/secant-mercator/equirectangular_construction.png"
 	alt="Equirectangular map construction"
 	>
-	<figcaption>A segment of the sphere is pulled off and flattened.
+	<figcaption>A segment of the sphere is peeled off and flattened.
 The right most image shows a top view of the flattening.
 The arcs are pulled flat in the longitudial direction, so that they become straight lines.
 They do not change length in this process, but that requires stretching out the sides along the $x$-axis.
 Thus a single point where all the arcs meet, is stretched into a line.   </figcaption>